 Skills a Blog Manager Should Have

 Obviously, a Blog Manager should have good writing skills.
-Other key skills include: blogging best practices, search engine optimization, project management, and the ability to strategically analyze data.
+Other key skills include: blogging best practices, search engine optimization, project management, and the ability to analyze data strategically.
 They should also have an eye for graphic design.

-Most Crucial Skill: That’s all fine and dandy, but there is one skill that I think is critical for someone in this role: they need to know your sales process inside and out.
+Most Crucial Skill: That’s all fine and dandy, but there is one critical skill for someone in this role: they need to know your sales process inside and out.
 They need to be able to think strategically from the end-user perspective about what it will take to get someone to make a change.
 And not only make a change but to make a change to your company.
 They must be strategic thinkers that understand sales.

 As you can see, that’s a lot of stuff!
-If you’re going to start blogging or start increasing your blogging activities, make sure you have a clear plan on how you’re going to get it all done - and done right.
+If you’re going to start blogging or increasing your blogging activities, make sure you have a clear plan on how you'll get it all done - and done right.